cbachhuber/cpp-experiments/README.md

 For loop took 0ms
 ```

 Release mode inverts performance relations from debug mode!
+Relative differences stay consistent for varying array/vector sizes.
 TODO: find why it is like that.
 How is STL linked and compiled?

 ### Performance considerations